Last updated on February 14, 2024

 The customer experience (CX) is the latest battleground for brands, and offering fast and efficient customer service is one of the best ways to improve your CX.
 Investing in an AI-powered chatbot will give you the dual benefit of improved customer service and reduced burden on your customer-facing staff.

-In addition, your chatbot can be trained to serve as a powerful customer onboarding and retention tool.
+In addition, your chatbot can be trained to serve as a powerful client onboarding and retention tool.
 For example, your chatbot can send welcome messages to first-time users, offering to help them around the site proactively.
 For returning users, the chatbot can use browsing history and purchasing behavior to make personalized offers and recommendations for repeat sales.

 Besides personalization, your chatbot can also be used to collect feedback or conduct short surveys while users are browsing your site to understand their experience better.
 Using machine learning algorithms and NLP, the chatbot also acts as a self-service tool on your website to give your visitors the answers they seek in a jiffy.